 That file’s called config.yml and you can find it in the folder /.config/wtf in your /home directory.
 It’s a YAML (short for YAML Ain’t Markup Language) file, which contains information that humans and computers can easily read.

-There are 38 modules (at least there were when I was writing this post) and they include a world clock, a todo list, one that displays tweets, and one that displays the weather.
+There are 38 modules (at least there were when I wrote this post) and they include a world clock, a todo list, one that displays tweets, and one that displays the weather.
 There are also modules that let system administrators, developers, and DevOps engineers interact with information from apps and services like GitLab, ZenDesk, Jira, Datadog.

 Don’t think that WTF’s modules are strictly for techies.
 They aren’t.
 Anyone can use WTF to get and stay organized by using these modules: